wavefrontHQ/docs/pages/doc/tutorial_aws_data_ingestion.md

 ![Wavefront architecture](images/wavefront_architecture.png)

-To get data into Wavefront you either install a Wavefront proxy and collector agent or set up an Amazon Web Services cloud integration.
-For both methods you need [Proxy Management permission](permissions_overview) which your Wavefront administrator can grant.

 To get data into Wavefront, you either install a Wavefront proxy and collector agent or set up an Amazon Web Services cloud integration.
 Here we focus on AWS data ingestion.
 For the proxy and collector agent version, see [Tutorial: Getting Host, Application, and Custom Data into Wavefront](tutorial_proxy_data_ingestion).
-Once you have data flowing, we visit the Metrics Browser to view the metrics and finally view an AWS dashboard provided by Wavefront.
+Once you have data flowing, you visit the Metrics Browser to view the metrics and finally view an AWS dashboard provided by Wavefront.

 ## Set up an Amazon Web Services Cloud Integration
 An AWS cloud integration allows you to ingest metrics directly from AWS and send them to Wavefront without needing to set up a Wavefront proxy.
 Adding an AWS cloud integration requires establishing a trust relationship between Amazon and Wavefront by sharing account IDs and an external ID.
+To complete this task you need [Proxy Management permission](permissions_overview) which your Wavefront administrator can grant.

 To set up an AWS integration:

  1. Open the Wavefront application UI.
  1. Select **Browse > Cloud Integrations**.